-327 Reading/Language Arts in the Middle School (3).
-F and S. This course will present reading as a language art and demonstrate the relationship of language arts to the various subjects in the middle school.
-Students will learn strategies and techniques for assessing and differentiating instruction to meet the wide range of reading and writing levels found in middle school classrooms.
-Prerequisites: Education 322 or permission of instructor.
-Mr. J. Rooks.
+327 Reading/Language Arts in the Middle School (3). \ F and S. This course will present reading as a language art and demonstrate the relationship of language arts to the various subjects in the middle school.
+Students will learn strategies and techniques for assessing and differentiating instruction to meet a wide range of reading and writing levels found in middle school classrooms.
+Prerequisite: Education 322 or permission of the instructor.
+J. Rooks, Staff.

-330 Curriculum and Instruction: Mental Impairment (3).
-E A study of the various curricula, instructional materials, and teaching methods appropriate for learners who have mental impairments.
-Research-based general principles of instruction are reviewed as well as specific methods for teaching domestic, vocational, community living, recreation/leisure, and functional academic skills.
+330 Curriculum and Instruction: Mental Impairment (3). \ F. A study of the various curricula, instructional materials, and teaching methods appropriate for learners who have mental impairments.
+Researchbased general principles of instruction are reviewed as well as specific methods for teaching domestic, vocational, community living, recreation/leisure, and functional academic skills.
 Strategies are learned for generating curriculum, evaluating published curricula, and for developing individualized education programs.
 Includes a practicum of two half-days per week in local school programs serving students with retardation.
-Prerequisites: Education 216, 301, 303, and 306.
-Mr. T. Hoeksema.
+Prerequisites: Education 216, 301/303, and 306.
+T. Hoeksema.

-336 The Young Child in an Educational Setting (3).
-F. A review and critique of the basic theories of child development.
+336 The Young Child in an Educational Setting (3). \ F. A review and critique of the basic theories of child development.
 Observation and intensive analysis of the development of a particular child in a preschool setting as related to the major theories and to the appropriate facilitation of development.
 Prerequisite: Psychology 204.
-Ms. Y. Van Ee.
+Y. Van Ee.

-337 Curriculum Theory and Development: Early Childhood Education (3).
-S. An evaluation of the major approaches to development of a curriculum for early childhood education (up to age eight), the underlying assumptions of each approach, and the effects of each approach on the children.
+337 Curriculum Theory and Development: Early Childhood Education (3). \ S. An evaluation of the major approaches to development of a curriculum for early childhood education (up to age eight), the underlying assumptions of each approach, and the appropriateness of each approach for children.
 Included is a model for curriculum development and opportunity to implement the model for early education.
-Prerequisites: One course in education and one in psychology.
-Ms. Y. Van Ee.
+Prerequisite: One course in education.
+Y. Van Ee.

-339 Current Issues in Early Childhood Education (3).
-S. An examination of support systems for the young child, including interrelationships among care givers; issues and trends in child advocacy and public law and policy; administration and organization of early childhood programs; and assessment issues.
-Ms. Y. Van Ee.
+339 Current Issues in Early Childhood Education (3). \ S. An examination of support systems for the young child, including developing relationships; issues and trends in child advocacy public law and policy; administration and organization of early childhood programs; and assessment issues.
+Y. Van Ee.

-344 Early Childhood Education Curriculum and Instruction: Field Experience (12). .
-A study of teaching methods, materials, and classroom organization as they relate to the various early childhood curricula.
-A field experience in two or more early childhood settings will meet state requirements.
-Prerequisites: Education 336, 337, 339, 345, and Psychology 204.
-Ms. Y. Van Ee.
+344 Early Childhood Education: Field Experience (12). \.
+A field experience in two early childhood settings that meet state requirements for the endorsement.
+Provides for analysis of teaching methods, materials, and classroom organization as they relate to the early childhood setting.
+Prerequisites: Education 336, 337, 339, and Sociology 304.
+Y. Van Ee.

 345 Directed Teaching: Elementary (12).
 F and S. Students participate in full-time supervised practice teaching.
-Prerequisites: good standing in the teacher education program, passing scores on the Michigan Basic Skills Test, and appropriate recommendations.
-Staff.
+Prerequisites: GPA of 2.5, passing scores on the Michigan Basic Skills Test, and appropriate recommendations from the Education and major/minor departments.
+See the Teacher Education Program Guidebook for specific departmental requirements.
+S. Hasseler, Staff.

 346 Directed Teaching: Secondary (12).
 F and S. Students participate in a full-time supervised practice-teaching experience in their major field.
-All students except those majoring in history, Mathematics, and physical education should expect to do their student teaching during the second semester.
-Prerequisites: good standing in the teacher education program, passing scores on the Michigan Basic Skills Test, appropriate recommendations, and concurrent enrollment in a departmental Education 359.
+All students, except those majorAcademic Departments and Courses ing in history, mathematics, and physical education, should expect to do their student teaching during the second semester.
+Prerequisites: GPA of 2.5, passing scores on the Michigan Basic Skills Test, appropriate recommendations from the Education and major/minor departments (see the Teacher Education Program Guidebook for specific departmental requirements), and concurrent enrollment in a departmental Education 359.
 Staff.